yuxuanxc/tp/docs/UserGuide.md

 **Q**: Where do I go to if I need help?<br>
 **A**: Simply head to TrackPad's [issue page](https://github.com/AY2021S1-CS2103T-T09-3/tp/issues) and create an issue!
 Kindly allow us sometime to reach back to you.

+**Q**: What should I do if I want to recover the attractions after clearing them?<br>
+**A**: Unfortunately, there is no way to recover the attractions you have added into TrackPad.
+However, you can delete the attractionlist.json file found in your data folder to get back those original attractions which are added into TrackPad beforehand.

 <div style="page-break-after: always;"></div>

 ## 6. Glossary (Yuxuan)